-In the world of industrial lubrication, not all oils are created equal.
-Polyalkylene glycols (PAGs) represent a significant evolution compared to conventional lubricants.
-Their advanced synthetic composition, based on specific combinations of ethylene, propylene, and butylene oxides, gives them exceptional tribological and thermal properties, making them the ideal choice for demanding processes.
+Their advanced synthetic composition, based on specific combinations of ethylene, propylene, and butylene oxides, provides exceptional tribological and thermal properties, making them the ideal choice for demanding processes.

 Characteristics That Make a Difference